 Drug Policy Alliance, New York.
 2012.

-Safety First: A Reality-Based Approach to Teens and Drugs provides parents with the tools needed to evaluate and discuss strategies for protecting their teenagers from drug abuse.
+Available in English, Spanish, Chinese, Hebrew, Russian, Czech and Greek, Safety First: A Reality-Based Approach to Teens and Drugs provides parents with the tools needed to evaluate and discuss strategies for protecting their teenagers from drug abuse.
 Since the original publication of the booklet, more than 300,000 copies have been distributed worldwide.

 Order Safety First booklets.